 Or just looking for a plain Jane glass bowl?
 No problem!

 With your trusted KitchenAid mixer, you will get the standard stainless steel mixing bowl, if you are anything like me, and are multiple bakes on the go, then having a few extra bowls to play with is unbelievably helpful.

 So, what are your options for KitchenAid replacement mixer bowls?
 The good news is you aren’t exactly short of options here!

 Disclaimer: Every bowl on this list is an official KitchenAid mixer bowl.
-While there are other mixing bowls available from third-party manufactures, using these might void your stand mixer warranty.
+While there are other mixing bowls available from third-party manufacturers, using these might void your stand mixer warranty.
 If you choose to use any third-party accessories be extra careful to ensure they are compatible with your machine.
 Also, keep in mind that KitchenAid stand mixer bowls are not interchangeable!
 To find out more about this, take a look here.

 The 3 Types of KitchenAid Mixer Replacement Bowls

 When you boil it down, KitchenAid has 3 distinct types of mixing bowls you can choose from; stainless steel, glass and ceramic.
 When you buy your mixer, you’ll get the standard bowl, like I mentioned above, but after that, you have the freedom to buy any replacement bowls for your KitchenAid mixer.

 Almost every KitchenAid stand mixer will come with a standard stainless steel mixing bowl.
 These might not exactly be the prettiest bowl you will ever lay eyes on but this KitchenAid classic is durable, dishwasher safe, high wearing and built to last a lifetime or two.

 The stainless steel bowls range in sizes between 3 and 7 quart and they are available for both tilt-head and bowl-lift stand mixers.
 Remember though, not all bowls are interchangeable, so make sure to check your replacement bowl is compatible with your model before purchasing it.

 For both the tilt-head and bowl-lift mixers, you can find both mixers with handles and without.